 When integrating performance analysis into continuous integration, capturing data without having the host tool connected or a user manually controlling the GUI is often required.
-To capture data without the Streamline host tool connected, use the gator me.py script in headless mode.
+To capture data without the Streamline host tool connected, use the streamline me.py script in headless mode.

-- Install Python 3.5 (or higher).
-You need Python 3.5 or higher to run the provided gator\me.py script, which uses the gatord agent to connect Streamline to your Android device. - Add the path to the Python3 directory to your PATH environment variable. - Configure counters and export a counter configuration file for each class of device
+- Install Python 3.8, or later, to run the provided streamline_me.py script. - Add the path to the Python3 directory to your PATH environment variable. - To export a configuration containing the counters that you want to capture, follow the instructions in Configure counters and export a counter configuration file.
+Repeat the configuration export for each class of device you need to profile.

-1. On the host, run the gator\me.py Python script to set up the device for a headless data capture.
+1. On the host, run the streamline_me.py Python script to set up the device for a headless data capture.

-''' python3 gator_me.py --package <your_app_package> --daemon <path_to_gatord> -- config <path_to_your_configuration.xml> --headless <output.apc.zip> '''
+''' python3 streamline_me.py --package <your_app_package> --daemon <path_to_gatord> --config <path_to_your_configuration.xml> --headless <output.apc.zip> '''